-From clever conditioning waters to bond-repair serums that rival Olaplex, the industry is bursting with innovative hair products which promise to stitch split ends back together, keep frizz on lockdown and make hair appear impossibly glossy.
+From clever leave-in conditioners to bond-repair treatments that rival Olaplex, the industry is bursting with innovative hair products which promise to stitch split ends back together, keep frizz on lockdown and make hair appear impossibly glossy.
 But in my honest opinion, you can't beat a simple hair oil.

-This leave-in hair oil is nothing new.
-In fact, it's been around for years.
+Leave-in hair oil is nothing new.
+In fact, this particular hair oil has been a favourite for years.
 You might have spotted the iconic gold bottle on your hairdresser's workstation or noticed boxes of the stuff stacked in the window of your favourite salon.
-Experts swear by it and there's a reason why it pops up everywhere: it really is as good as everyone says it is.
+Experts swear by it and there's a reason why it pops up everywhere: It really is as good as everyone says it is.

 While I don't have any gripes, I have to acknowledge the price tag.
-At £39.99, this luxury oil is almost quadruple the price of many hair oils the high street has to offer.
+At £45.80 (£36.64 on sale), this luxury oil is almost quadruple the price of many hair oils the high street has to offer.
 That said, a little goes a very long way and the 100ml bottle is almost twice the size of some drugstore versions.
 Applied through damp lengths two to three times a week, mine lasts a good eight months, making it an investment beauty buy.
-Personally I think the original Elixir Ultime is the best (the woody, musky smell has me sold) but the rose version is just as good.
-In fact, the product line has recently expanded so there is an oil suited to a wider range of hair needs, such as bleached hair, which may be overprocessed or damaged (Blond Absolu Huile Cicaextreme Oil, £39.90) and curly or very thick hair (Huile Discipline Oleo-Relax, £39.90).

-Also try Pantene Repair & Protect Hair Oil With Vitamin E, £6.99, and OGX Renewing+ Argan Oil of Morocco Penetrating Oil, £8.99.
+Also try Pantene Pro-V Keratin Protect Hair Oil Repair & Protect, £7.99, and OGX Renewing+ Argan Oil of Morocco Penetrating Oil, £5.99.
 Both are R29 favourites with similar glossy hair ingredients.